Construction Report: Higher Rates, Higher Costs Keep Private Construction Soft

 Housing Permits & Starts

 Building permits, a leading indicator of future residential construction, is reported monthly and broken down into single family and multifamily permits.
 Permitting activity peaked in 2006 with an annualized rate of over 2.2 million permits per year before bottoming out in 2011 at roughly 600,000 per year.
 Below, we stack single family permits atop multifamily permits.
-Multifamily construction, particularly in the Class A luxury category, has been the bright spot in the otherwise the sluggish housing recovery.
+Multifamily construction, particularly in the Class A luxury category, has been the bright spot in the otherwise sluggish housing recovery.

 While single family housing permits have slowly marched higher, multi-family has been more volatile, spiking in early 2015, declining until mid-2016, and recently re-accelerating.
 Oversupply in the Class A multifamily space has been no secret, especially in coastal markets like NYC, SF, and LA.
 These have been and will continue to be significant concerns for multifamily REITs like AvalonBay (NYSE:AVB) and Equity Residential (NYSE:EQR).